 § 11 Notes on data processing

-(1) The provider collects customer data in the course of processing contracts.
-In doing so, it shall comply in particular with the provisions of the General Data Protection Regulation (Regulation EU 2016/679 of April 27, 2016) and all laws that should replace it and/or deal with the protection of personal data (hereinafter referred to as "GDPR").
+(1) The provider collects customer data as part of the processing of contracts.
+In doing so, it shall comply in particular with the provisions of the General Data Protection Regulation (Regulation EU 2016/679 of 27 April 2016) and all laws that should replace it and/or deal with the protection of personal data (hereinafter referred to as „GDPR“).

 (3) You can find our current privacy policy on our website: